Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Use Coconut Sugar in Baking:

-• Alternate one cup brown sugar by one cup coconut sugar.
+• Alternate one cup of brown sugar with one cup of coconut sugar.

-• Add 1 teaspoon or more of water or honey in order to make up for the deficiency of water.
+• Add 1 teaspoon or more of water or honey to make up for the deficiency of water.

 • Expect cookies that are slightly chewier in comparison to cookies made with brown sugar.

-Pro Tips Coconut sugar won’t melt as quickly than brown sugar therefore dissolve it into the wet ingredients to ensure smoother incorporation to the dough.6.
+Pro Tips Coconut sugar won’t melt as quickly as brown sugar therefore dissolve it into the wet ingredients to ensure smoother incorporation into the dough.6.
 Agave Syrup

 Why Use Agave Syrup?

-Agave syrup is an organic sweetener that comes by the plant agave.
-It is widely used as a healthy alternative to processed sugars due to it’s low index of glycemic which makes it suitable for those who want to manage glucose levels in the blood.
+Agave syrup is an organic sweetener that comes from the plant agave.
+It is widely used as a healthy alternative to processed sugars due to its low index of glycemic which makes it suitable for those who want to manage glucose levels in the blood.

 Benefits of Agave Syrup in Baking: